+4.1.4.1 Use gloves that are compatible with the chemical(s) in use.

+4.1.4.2 Inspect gloves to assure the absence of wear, cracks or discoloration before use.

+4.1.4.3 Rings and long fingernails which may perforate or otherwise compromise the integrity of gloves (PPE) are highly discouraged in labs where individuals may be exposed to hazardous chemicals or biohazards.

-- 4.1.4.1 Use gloves that are compatible with the chemical(s) in use. - 4.1.4.2 Inspect gloves to assure the absence of wear, cracks or discoloration before use. - 4.1.4.3 Remove gloves before leaving the laboratory or handling uncontaminated items (e.g. a doorknob or phone). - 4.1.4.4 Clean or discard gloves immediately after use (consistent with use and contamination). - 4.1.4.5 Wash hands immediately after removing gloves. - 4.1.4.6 Do not use disposable latex gloves for chemical protection unless you have permission from the Principal Investigator or Lab Supervisor.
-Be aware of signs and symptoms associated with the latex allergy.
+4.1.4.4 Remove gloves before leaving the laboratory or handling uncontaminated items (e.g. a doorknob or phone).

+4.1.4.5 Clean or discard gloves immediately after use (consistent with use and contamination).

+4.1.4.6 Wash hands immediately after removing gloves.

+4.1.4.7 Do not use disposable latex gloves for chemical protection unless you have permission from the Principal Investigator or Lab Supervisor.
+Be aware of signs and symptoms associated with a latex allergy.